PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 1. Text Speed: Fast
 2. Give Nicknames: Off
-3. The program offers an [Auto-Saving option](#auto-saving) to allow error recovery and egg unhatching.
-Obviously, the game's built-in Auto Save feature will mess up with the program's Auto-Saving option.
-You need to turn in-game Auto Save off unless you set the program's Auto-Saving option to be **No auto-saving**.
+3. The program offers an [**Auto-Saving** option](#auto-saving) to allow error recovery and egg unhatching by saving the game automatically.
+Obviously, the game's built-in Auto Save feature will mess up with the program's **Auto-Saving** functionality.
+You must only enable one Auto saving.
+You need to either turn off in-game Auto Save or turn off the program's **Auto-Saving** by setting its option to be **No auto-saving**.

 ### Box Setup